koto/exceed-mitm/README.md

     00000004  4c 41 39 30 34 46 36 43  31 35 45 30 35 32 38 44 LA904F6C 15E0528D
     00000014  45 36 32 43                                      E62C

-`LA904F6C15E0528DE62C` is the session id sent in clear text.
+`LA904F6C15E0528DE62C` is the session id sent in cleartext.

 Using this session identifier the atttacker can connect to EoD proxy server directly, skipping the authentication part.

 Our investigation shows that the session hijack has to occur during a short time-window.
 Within a few seconds from obtaining the session id, original user must be disconnected (e.g. by changing his session id in-traffic to a dummy one) and his session id must be used by the attacker.
-We were able to prepare a proof-of-concept where two simultaneous connections were made with EoD server with separate EoD clients, their session identifiers were read from the clear text traffic and switched.
+We were able to prepare a proof-of-concept where two simultaneous connections were made with EoD server with separate EoD clients, their session identifiers were read from the cleartext traffic and switched.
 As a result, users got each other's sessions.

 Access conditions
 -----------------